About Me

 Astrobites

-group of graduate students supported by the American Astronomical Society.
+a group of graduate students supported by the American Astronomical Society.
 We write about preprints on

 arXiv at a level understandable by undergraduates, cover conferences like the summer and winter AAS meetings,